ChillFish8/media-player-oxide/README.md

 if you are working on the library itself or this repo, you can drop one of the aforementioned releases into a `./ffmpeg` folder and the `.cargo/config.toml` is pre-configured to specify the required env vars.

-You can also enable the `link-system-ffmpeg` or `link-vcpkg-ffmpeg` flag to link to the FFmpeg headers and libs available from the system or vcpkg respectively.
+You can also enable the `link-system-ffmpeg` or `link-vcpkg-ffmpeg` flag  on the `libav-player` crate to link to the FFmpeg headers and libs available from the system or vcpkg respectively.

 ## How it works